$0 Oregon Foster Care Quick-Start Checklist

 Do I need a wildfire evacuation plan even if my home has never been threatened?

-If your property is in an area with documented wildfire risk — which includes most of Eastern Oregon, Southern Oregon, and portions of the Cascades foothills — your certifier will expect a written wildfire evacuation plan as part of your OAR 413-200 home inspection.
+If your property is in an eastern or southern Oregon wildfire-risk area, your certifier may require a written wildfire evacuation plan as part of your OAR 413-200 home inspection.
 Whether your home has ever been directly threatened is not the standard.
 The standard is whether your property type and location make wildfire a relevant risk.
 If you are unsure, ask your district certifier before your inspection — not during it.

 How do I get my well water tested for foster care certification?